nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 _version 19.0+_
 Default "false".
 If "true", "block" in the response will contain a JSON subtree instead of a JSON string.

+**Optional "work"**

+Work value (16 hexadecimal digits string, 64 bit).
+Uses **work** value for block from external source

+**Optional "version"**

+_version 21.0+_
+Work version string.
+Currently "work_1" is the default and only valid option.
+Only used if optional **work** is not given.

+**Optional "difficulty"**

+_version 21.0+_
+Difficulty value (16 hexadecimal digits string, 64 bit).
+Uses **difficulty** value to generate work.
+Only used if optional **work** is not given.

+If difficulty and work values are both not given, RPC processor tries to calculate difficulty for work generation based on ledger data: epoch from previous block or from link for receive subtype; block subtype from previous block balance.

 **Examples**